ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances.md

 {: #vs_orderinginstances-individual-components-for-non-bp-users}

 If you're a non-Business Partner, you can select the following components for your vSphere cluster:
-* VMware vSphere Enterprise Plus
+* VMware vSphere Enterprise Plus 6.7 U1 or 6.5 U2
 * VMware vCenter Server
 * VMware NSX
 * VMware vSAN